clemcer/loggifly/README.md

 You can send notifications either directly to **Ntfy** or via **Apprise** to [most other  notification services](https://github.com/caronc/apprise/wiki).

-If you want the data to be sent to your own **custom endpoint** for integration into a custom workflow, you can set custom webhook URLs.
+If you want the data to be sent to your own **custom endpoint** to integrate it into a custom workflow, you can set a custom webhook URL.
 LoggiFly will send all data in JSON format.

 You can also set all three notification options at the same time